 The business case for CSR is undeniable, the drivers for companies to act ethically and with integrity is now crucial for their reputations when dealing with informed employees, consumers, communities, investors and other stakeholders.
 The direct benefits of CSR are many, it is shown to: drive innovation, trust and transparency boost long-term profitability ensures competitiveness

-Corporate social responsibility refers to companies taking responsibility for their impact on society.
+What is CSR?
+Corporate social responsibility (CSR) refers to companies taking responsibility for their impact on society.
+What is CSR?
 It is a concept whereby enterprises integrate social and environmental concerns into their mainstream business operations on a voluntary basis.
 CSR goes beyond compliance with legislative requirements.
 It is a voluntary concept, which is led by business.
-It is a process which maximises